gavinlyonsrepo/RpiMotorLib/README.md

 [Trans DC Motor](Documentation/Transistor_DC.md)

 Test files used during development are in test folder of repo.
-Example snippets are also available in documentation files, which show the correct import statements for the installed program.
+Example snippets are also available in documentation files

 To Do
 -----------------------